mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 })
 ```

 Above code says that below are the library behaviour when formatting invalid date.
-It should be the same as how `Date` library behave too and below it, the test format month and the format should also be the same as other library format, this mean that dayjs wanted to be compatible with other libs behaviour in here it's [moment.js](https://momentjs.com/)
+It should be the same as how `Date` library behave too and below it, the test format month and the format should also be the same as other library format, this mean that dayjs wanted to be compatible with other libs' behaviour in here it's [moment.js](https://momentjs.com/)

-A great programmer always placed comment on top of their function at least it explain on how to use it.
+A great programmer always placed a comment on top of their function, at least it explains on how to use it.
 This is a must if you're making a function that anybody else will use.
-To search it sometimes I just clone the source code and began to read it, searching by keyword.
+To search, sometimes I just clone the source code and began to read it, searching by keyword.

-Lest say you use this [query builder](https://github.dev/koskimas/kysely) but the docs are so minimal, you want to do database transaction, most of query builder that you know have `transaction` helper, but you cannot find any example.
+Lest say you use this [query builder](https://github.dev/koskimas/kysely) but the docs are so minimal, you want to do database transaction, most query builder that you know have `transaction` helper, but you cannot find any example.
 What you do is open your editor, clone the project and find the keyword.

 ![finding how to do transaction in kysely query builder](/img/code-example.webp)

-Lest say if you're still cannot understand it, the most of you can do is searching for help, form internet or if you have friend ask him/her.
-But don't just take it for granted, again don't be ignorant ask how they do it step by step.
+Lest say if you still cannot understand it, the most of you can do is searching for help, form internet or if you have friends ask them.
+But don't just take it for granted, again don't be ignorant, ask how they do it step by step.

 That's it, if you want TLDR, it's just one "Don't be so ignorant".
-So many people are smarter than you because they trying again and again.
+So many people are smarter than you because they're trying again and again.
 There are no magic tricks in learning programming, you just try again and again, build again and again, fix again and again until you got what you want.

 ---

 Here a hot take for Indonesian college student, take it to the bottom of your heart before contacting me to help assist you with your final semester project.

-I wont help you doing your _skripsi_ (final semester project) if you don't want to open source it, go somewhere else.
-Like you are doing state of the art code, your idea sucks and so many people already doing it.
+I won't help you do your _skripsi_ (final semester project) if you don't want to open source it, go somewhere else.
+Your idea sucks, so many people already do what you do, you don't have a good selling point, and your code is not state-of-the-art problem-solving.

+Why are you afraid that your friend copy your project, bullshit.
+If you wrote the code you should know better, don't be a coward - no wonder most government system sucks, it contains a lot of cowards.

+Take your time, I don't want you in hurry - but I don't want you to not learn it either.